 - Poison Is Evil: Type-wise, the main cast averts this, but the implications of using it and possible alternatives in battle are discussed frequently.

 - The Power of Friendship: Bulbasaur constantly tries to evoke this with Marty.
 In the end, it doesn't actually work.
-The whole fic could be said to be a deconstruction of this trope.

 - Rousseau Was Right: Every character remotely played up as evil or scary (with the possible exception of Ekans's first trainer and a few hungry predators) winds up being a good guy.
 There are no villains present.